This post may contain affiliate links. Click here to read my full disclosure.

 I chose to avoid single-use plastic packaging [again, as much as I can] and target takeaway items.
 While I would love to go completely plastic free, I know that isn’t an options for me.
 So to set a goal that is unattainable isn’t going to help.

 Once you’ve pledged, check out their ‘Get Involved’ page to see how/what changes you can make to reduce your plastic waste.
-Also, be sure to join my Facebook Community, so that we can cheer each other on during the month!

 I’m excited to take on this challenge with you, and I cannot wait to see how much we can reduce our plastic consumption together!